MicrosoftDocs/power-platform/power-platform/guidance/white-papers/environment-strategy.md

 ![Diagram of the same environment topology with the addition of a pipeline host environment and pipelines between the host and development  UAT  and production environments ](media/environment-strategy/image8.png)

-Figure The same environment topology with pipelines connecting a pipeline host environment to development, test, and production environments.
+*Figure: The same environment topology with pipelines connecting a pipeline host environment to development, test, and production environments.*

 - In the revised environment topology diagram, we've added a pipeline host environment and two pipelines.
 One pipeline moves resources from development to test and then to production environments.
 The pipeline rule on the Development group will be modified to use this pipeline.
 The other pipeline moves resources from the shared dev environment to test and then to production.
 The pipeline rule on the Shared Development group will be modified to use this pipeline.